jkanbi/myboiler/components/content/files/charges.md

 **Fixed Price Work**

-Generally jobs are minimum 1 day,or on larger jobs such as boilers installs, are charged on a fixed price basis once one of our estimators come down and assess the job.
+Generally larger jobs are minimum 1 day,or on larger jobs such as boilers installs, are charged on a fixed price basis once one of our estimators come down and assess the job.

 <br />